 CCC: Computers in the library, and in the assessment center and transfer center.

-DVC: Computers #6 through #9 in the Information Center, and in the DSS department.
+DVC: Computers #6 through #9 in the Welcome Center, and in the DSS department.

 LMC: Outside of the cashier's window, and in the EOPS department.